 Following the death of Pastor Steup after twenty-nine years of faithful service, the Reverend Richard W. Manns was installed in 1951.
 The following year boasted three significant events for St. Luke’s: a new Wurlitzer organ (a memorial to Pastor Steup) was dedicated on June 29; a Vacation Bible School program was held for the first time with ninety children enrolled on August 4; and a second morning service was held for the first time on October 14, 1952.
 In 1957, land was purchased on East Street in Dedham, and the current church building was dedicated on February 12, 1961.
 An Allen TC-3 organ was installed in 1969, and the following year, the Parish Education Wing was dedicated.

 Since 2005, the Reverend Dr. James E. Butler has served as the seventh Pastor of St. Luke’s.
-We have begun an annual Feed the Need 5K Race to benefit our local food pantry, increased variety in our worship offerings, and are in the process of reinvigorating both our music and youth ministries.
-This year, we are celebrating our 120th Anniversary as a congregation, and in five years will share our 125th with the 500th Anniversary of the Reformation.
+We have begun an annual 5K Race to benefit our local food pantry, increased variety in our worship offerings, and are in the process of reinvigorating our ministries.
+In 2017, we will share our 125th Anniversary with the 500th Anniversary of the Reformation.

 Click here for more information about our Pastors over the years.